 Well, traditional snickerdoodle fanatics will go into a heated discussion that cream of tartar is what makes snickerdoodle .... well... a snickerdoodle🤷.
 Cream of tartar is not available all over the world, and this will not stop us from enjoying this marvelous cookie.
 So bottom line, answer is NO. Use baking powder instead and you are good to go.

-A common problem in snickerdoodle, and actually in all cookie baking, is spreading.
+- A common problem in snickerdoodle, and actually in many other cookies is spreading.
 Actually, these cookies taste delicious either ways.
-But, let’s talk flat cookies vs puffy pillowy cookies.
+But, let's talk flat cookies vs puffy pillowy cookies.
 Both will be tasty and soft, unless you left them for 30 minutes in the oven of course.

 - 1 cup unsalted butter.